cipi deploy

 Preview environments (per-branch deploy)

-Every branch in your repository can automatically get its own live URL — a fully deployed Laravel app with its own database, workers, and HTTPS.
+Pipeline use case: webhooks point at a single production URL — they cannot spin up a new Cipi app per branch.
+Preview environments require a CI/CD pipeline that SSHes into the server, computes a deterministic app name from the branch, and runs cipi app create or cipi deploy accordingly.
+Every non-production branch can get its own live URL — a fully deployed Laravel app with its own database, workers, and HTTPS.
 This pattern is sometimes called "review apps" or "ephemeral environments".

 The URL format uses three slugs separated by hyphens, so each environment is human-readable and globally unique: